 In the dog world, urination upon greeting is a way of saying “Please don’t eat me, I am no threat”; so by using aggression, you ensure that the behavior gets worse!
 I can’t say this enough!

+Remain calm, get the pup outside, and then clean it up.
 If you are patient and don’t overreact, chances are this behavior will go away very quickly.